sagemath/sagewiki_to_gh-2022-10-10/Cantor.md

  * Backend aware syntax highlighting
  * Plugin based assistant dialogs for common tasks (like integrating a function or entering a matrix)

-= Install Cantor =
+= Build and Install Cantor =
-Cantor depends upon kdelibs, so in order to build Cantor, you must have kdelibs development files.
+''Cantor depends upon kdelibs, so in order to build Cantor, you must have kdelibs development files.''

 If you have a Linux box, then you can install the kdelibs-devel package from your distribution.
 If you have windows, then you can use [[http://windows.kde.org/|The KDE on Windows Project]], please note that there is already a Cantor.exe ported to windows, so is not necesary build the application.
 Otherwise, you can [[http://techbase.kde.org/Getting_Started/Build/KDE4#kdelibs|build and install kdelibs from sources]].